 Individual counseling provides an opportunity to talk confidentially with a counselor about personal concerns to facilitate personal growth.
 In this type of therapy, the counselor and the client work together to define and discuss personal issues and reach mutually agreed upon goals.

-School-based counseling services teach students in kindergarten through grade 12 how to identify thoughts related to anxiety, depression, anger and other concerns, as well as provide the necessary skills to cope with these feelings both in school and at home.
-The program includes weekly individual therapy sessions for students throughout the school year, including summer sessions, if needed.
+Children and youth services teach students in kindergarten through grade 12 how to identify thoughts related to anxiety, depression, anger and other concerns, as well as provide the necessary skills to cope with these feelings both in school and at home.

 Unexpected changes at work or home, illness, death, or a new baby can cause stress, anxiety or depression, sometimes making normal routines feel overwhelming.
 Most people adjust to these types of changes in a few months, but sometimes the adjustment is more difficult and can lead to feelings of lethargy, sadness or self-destruction or poor decision-making.
 Seeking help from a licensed counselor can help you regain your emotional control and move forward with your life.

 Feelings of worry, nervousness or unease are all signs of anxiety and typically are associated with an imminent event or an occasion with an uncertain outcome.
 You may feel like you need to do something, or have an uncertainty about what that action should be.
 More severe cases of anxiety can be described as excessive apprehension, typically with compulsive behavior and panic attacks.
 SpiriTrust Lutheran Counseling Services can help you overcome minor or severe anxiety through a variety of methods.

 Family therapists treat a wide variety of psychological, emotional and relational problems related to individuals, couples, families and community groups.
 Family therapists share the premise that human behavior occurs within family, social, and cultural contexts.